theonetruejesse/crewai-learning/README.md

 ### Thoughts

 - pretty impressed with their cli, project structure is super well designed; it's framework tier - uv adoption is making python project ecosystem competitive with npm and cargo
+- need to check whether or not streaming is supported in crewai